Colorado-Mesa-University-Cybersecurity/DeepLearning-MaliciousURLs/README.md

-# Deep Learning Malicious URLs
+# Deep Learning Models to Detect and Classify Malicious URLs

-Detecting and Classifying Malicious URLs using Deep Learning Techniques
+This research project studies the efficiencies of varioius deep learning frameworks in detecting and classifying malicious URLs using lexcial features.

 ## Dataset

 -   downloaded from: https://www.unb.ca/cic/datasets/url-2016.html
--   run FastAI-Experiments.ipynb jupyter notebook to download dataset
+-   run Baseline-Experiments.ipynb jupyter notebook to download dataset using provided Bash script

 ## Data Cleanup